-The campaign was launched days before Giving Tuesday on Crowdfunder.co.uk, where Brewgooder asked drinkers to help them raise funds and in return offered them rewards for participation including limited edition Christmas jumpers, festive gift cards, t shirts, and plenty of craft lager.
+The campaign was launched days before Giving Tuesday on Crowdfunder.co.uk.
+Giving Tuesday partner Brewgooder asked drinkers to help them raise funds and in return offered them rewards for participation, including limited edition Christmas jumpers, festive gift cards, t shirts, and plenty of craft lager.

 Speaking about their decision to join the campaign, James Hughes, head of brand and marketing at Brewgooder, said: “We decided to launch Jingle Wells slightly earlier to ensure we were live for Giving Tuesday, as the day ties in very well to the campaign.

 “Our drinkers have already helped us impact the lives of thousands but we hope to continue the momentum into 2019 – what better way to do that than through a global platform that can help us raise the awareness of our mission.”

 Since November 2016 the social enterprise has helped impact the lives of almost 40,000 people through access to clean water by fully and co-funding dozens of projects in Malawi.

 The organisation leads projects that include borehole drillings and repairs, school feeding and sanitation systems, water access for mother and baby clinics, as well as training local communities on how to manage their water effectively.

 In addition, the Brewgooder operates an Office Beer Club, partnering with over 100 companies who receive Brewgooder beer each month and make significant social impact by doing so.